Ruminant feed regulations for preventing BSE or "mad cow disease"

-Register a ruminant protein control programme
+Register a ruminant protein control programme (if needed)

-Millers, renderers, feed re-bagging facilities, animal feed manufacturers, and anyone that handles ruminant protein may need to register a ruminant protein control programme (RPCP) with MPI.
 An RPCP is a plan that shows how you prevent ruminant protein from contaminating ruminant feed.

 Label feed and fertilisers correctly

-Producers, retailers and distributors must make sure that feed and fertiliser containing (or that could contain) ruminant protein has a label with this wording:
+Producers, retailers, and distributors must make sure that feed and fertiliser containing (or that could contain) ruminant protein has a label with this wording:

 "Notice: Do not feed to sheep, cattle, deer, goats, buffaloes, or other ruminant animals.
 This product contains or may contain ruminant protein."

-There are rules around the size and location of the label on the feed packaging (or documentation).
+There are rules around the size and location of the label on the feed packaging or documentation.

-Treat facility waste before using on farms
+Treat facility wastewater before using on farms

 To treat the wastewater:

-- remove floating material
+- Remove floating debris.

-- screen it in your wastewater treatment plant (until it is clean enough to spray irrigate without blocking the holes).
+- Screen it in your wastewater treatment plant (until it is clean enough to spray irrigate without blocking the holes).

-Farmers to check wastewater has been treated
+Check wastewater used for irrigation has been treated

 - there isn't any visible wastewater or debris on the crop or pasture.